validatedpatterns/rag-llm-gitops/README.md

 cp values-secret.yaml.template ~/values-secret-rag-llm-gitops.yaml
 ```

-To deploy a model that can requires an Hugging Face token, grab the [Hugging Face token](https://huggingface.co/settings/tokens) and accept the terms and conditions on the model page.
-Edit ~/values-secret-rag-llm-gitops.yaml to replace the `model Id` and the `Hugging Face` token.
+To deploy a model that requires a Hugging Face token, grab the [Hugging Face token](https://huggingface.co/settings/tokens) and accept the terms and conditions on the model page.
+Update the `hftoken` secret in
+`~/values-secret-rag-llm-gitops.yaml` and edit the value of `.global.model.vllm` in
+[`values-global.yaml`](./values-global.yaml) to your desired model.

-**IMPORTANT**: If you are using EDB Postgres for Kubernetes, you must add your EDB subscription token to the `values-secret.yaml` file:
+**IMPORTANT**: If you are using EDB Postgres for Kubernetes, you must add your EDB subscription token to
+`~/values-secret-rag-llm-gitops.yaml`:

 ```sh
 secrets: